Public Address (COMM-101)

 Language, Culture, and Communication (COMM-320)

 This course is based on an understanding that culture is maintained through systems of meaning, and that communication is the sharing of meaning between people.
 This course explores the many ways in which language, culture, and communication interact with, influence, and manifest each other.
 It investigates the relationships between these three constructs using the tools of linguistic anthropology, semiotics, and cultural theory to gain a better and deeper understanding of the taken-for-granted aspects of our social worlds.
 During the semester, students will examine the cultural influences of language on communication, social functions of language, cultural signs and codes, spoken language, dialects, bilingualism, and multiculturalism.
 This course is designed to encourage students to synthesize core course concepts and apply them to everyday lives in critical and creative ways.
-Prequisites: Communication major or minor; COMM 280 and COMM 290.
+Prerequisites: Communication major or minor; COMM 280 and COMM 290.

 The Rhetoric of Citizenship (COMM-324)